DS3Lab/AutoMLBench/dataset.md

 # Dataset

-We put datasets in Amazon S3.
+We put all evaluated datasets in Amazon S3.
 Users can download these files using the following links.

 ## Kaggle dataset